raydot/udemy-understanding-ts/README.md

 - Shows how to convert data from wherever to conform with your created types Typescript types using [Typestack's `class-transformer`](https://github.com/typestack/class-transformer).
 - Delightfully invokes the powerful decorators in [Typestack's `class-validator`](https://github.com/typestack/class-validator).

+## Section 13: Time to Practice!
+Let's Build a Google Maps App!

+Covers using the Google Maps API in Typescript, specifically by adding `@types/google.maps` to add TS Types to the API.
+It's pretty open-ended so a good place to continue to experiment with TS.

+### Because Sections 14 and 15 require their own special NPM setups, Section 13 is stored in the root `src` project folder.

+## Section 14: React.js & Typescript

+Build a simple CRUD app with Typescripty goodness.
+Also contains a general discussion of React and Typescript, and where to find resources.

+## Section 15: Node.js + Express & Typescript

+Begins with discussion of how Node does not understand Typescript, but simply treats whatever you pass to it as Javascript without caring about the file extension.
+Also gives quick introduction to [TSNode](https://typestrong.org/ts-node/) before moving on from it because constantly compiling TS on the server would likely be slow.
+Which brings us to a custom setup.

 # TODO:

 ~~The project sections do not revert back to white when something is dropped on them.~~